Ankitkushwaha90/CURD_operation_using_react_and_spring_boot_with_mongodb/README.md

 spring.data.mongodb.uri=mongdb_url_from_your_account

 ```
-# Fronend frame create on react
+# Fronend framework using react
 ```jsx
 import React, { useState, useEffect } from "react";
 import axios from "axios";